JohnSnowLabs/spark-nlp/README.md

 - 8.2 ML
 - 8.3
 - 8.3 ML
+- 8.4
+- 8.4 ML

 **GPU:**

 - 8.1 ML & GPU
 - 8.2 ML & GPU
 - 8.3 ML & GPU
+- 8.4 ML & GPU

 NOTE: Spark NLP 3.1.x is based on TensorFlow 2.4.x which is compatible with CUDA11 and cuDNN 8.0.2.
-The only Databricks runtimes supporting CUDA 11. are 8.1 ML with GPU, 8.2 ML with GPU, and 8.3 ML with GPU.
+The only Databricks runtimes supporting CUDA 11. are 8.x ML with GPU.

 ## EMR Support